myano/sophia/README.rst

 - Kays
 - yano

-If you have any feature suggestions or if you would like a feature that you wrote to be included in `sophia`, please contact us.

 License
 -------

 `sophia` is licensed under the `Eiffel Forum License version 2 <https://www.gnu.org/licenses/eiffel-forum-license-2.html>`_.
 A fully copy of the license can be found in the LICENSE file.